jbrockopp/docs/content/administration/worker/reference.md

 ## VELA_QUEUE_ROUTES

-This should be the unique channels or topics for pulling workloads used for the [queue component](/docs/administration/worker/components/queue/) for the worker.
+This configuration variable is used by the [queue component](/docs/administration/worker/components/queue/) for the worker.

+This variable sets the unique channels or topics to pull workloads from.

-The configuration is required and should be provided as a comma-separated list (i.e. `myRoute1,myRoute2`).
+The variable is required and should be provided as a comma-separated `list` (i.e. `myRoute1,myRoute2`).

 {{% alert title="Note:" color="primary" %}}
 This variable has a default value of `vela`.